 I spent the morning writing checks, packing eggs, working on the computer, and pricing things in the store.
 We now have germination kits, germination mix in small bags, and bags of bunny rabbit poo.
 Someone asked for all of these things on Saturday but we had none to sell because everything we had made went into online orders.
 Also, we still have some CowPots in sets, although most of them are gone already.

-This morning, someone from a local town called us to ask for seeds that they can give away at some event coming up in March.
+Also this morning, someone from a local town called us to ask for seeds that they can give away at some event coming up in March.
 Then, in the mail today, we received two requests for free seeds for libraries.
 Last week at the vegetable conference, we had two ladies go on about their non-profits and how they wanted us to give them seeds.

 In the beginning of January, we sent out a good $6000 worth of seeds and even paid the cost of mailing them ourselves and we are done for the year, tapped out, done with giving until next year.